A hearty soup is an easy meal and the perfect way to enjoy leftover ham.

 I am excited to have partnered with Hurst’s HamBeens® 15 BEAN SOUP® to bring you this belly-warming bean soup recipe.

-- Simple and inexpensive, this is a great way to feed a crowd.
-This simple soup requires very few ingredients, starting with Hurst’s® HamBeens® 15 Bean Soup®, onions and ham.
+- This simple soup requires few ingredients, starting with Hurst’s® HamBeens® 15 Bean Soup®, onions, and ham – no soaking required.

-If you don’t have a ham bone, ask your local butcher or deli for either ham bones (they are usually really inexpensive) or ham hocks.
-Our deli down the road sells ham hocks for just a few dollars each.
-If you don’t have either, leftover chopped ham works beautifully in this recipe too.
+- Ham – If you have a leftover ham bone from baked ham add it to the soup while it’s cooked for extra flavor.
+If you don’t have a ham bone, ask the butcher or deli for either ham bones (they’re usually inexpensive) or ham hocks.
+If you don’t have either, leftover chopped ham works beautifully in this recipe, too.

 - If you have already soaked the beans, you can reduce the liquid in the recipe by 1 cup.